aurorascharff/next15-account-selector/STEPS_short.md

 - Customization was straightforward, letting us style everything with Tailwind CSS using data- and aria-attributes.
 - With React 19, we streamlined server communication using server functions, eliminating the need for a separate API layer.
 - We replaced common patterns like `useState` and `useEffect` with new hooks like `useTransition`, `useFormStatus`, and `useOptimistic`, resulting in smoother interactions and simplified loading states.
-- Instant user feedback and automatic error rollback were achieved with optimistic updates.
 - The result: a maintainable, accessible, and user-friendly account selector with minimal boilerplate and modern best practices.